cogent3/cogent3/doc/app/app_cookbook/write-seqs.rst

     fasta_seq_dstore = open_data_store("data", suffix="fasta", mode="r")

 Let's define a process.
-In this example, our process loads the sequences, filters the sequences to keep only those which are translateable, translates the sequences, and then writes the filtered sequences to a data store.
+In this example, our process loads the sequences, filters the sequences to keep only those which are translatable, translates the sequences, and then writes the filtered sequences to a data store.

 .. jupyter-execute::
     :raises: